hopv/nola/README.md

 in non-step-indexed separation logic.
 It is fully mechanized in [Coq](https://coq.inria.fr/) with the [Iris](https://iris-project.org/) separation logic framework.

-The name Noix comes from English *NO IndeX* and French [*noix*](https://en.wiktionary.org/wiki/noix) for a nut.
+The name Noix comes from English *No* step-*i*nde*x* and French [*noix*](https://en.wiktionary.org/wiki/noix) for a nut.
 Its pronunciation is /nwa/ (like noir without r).
 Isn't it cute?

 ## Propositional Sharing

-By propositional sharing, we mean *sharing* of mutable state under a protocol expressed by *separation-logic propositions* `P`.
+We give a name *propositional sharing* to sharing of mutable state under a protocol expressed by a separation-logic proposition `P` created dynamically.

 Such sharing has been essential in the modern usage of separation logic.

 ### Examples